Followers

 Holding the Line

 Murphy transferred to the 12th Pennsylvania Line, where he was promoted to sergeant.
-He led his file at the pivotal battles of Trenton and Princeton, gaining particular renown for his shooting and stalking skills.
-By this time, Murphy was recognized as an expert marksman – able to hit a seven-inch target at 250 yards with his long rifle.
-Traditional smoothbore muskets could barely hit the mark at less than half that distance.
+He led his unit during the critical battles of Trenton and Princeton, earning particular fame for his shooting and stalking abilities.
+By this point, Murphy was recognized as an expert marksman – capable of hitting a seven-inch target at 250 yards with his long rifle.
+Traditional smoothbore muskets could scarcely hit the target at less than half that distance.

 Murphy served at Trenton